Warren H Williams

-Warren Hedley Williams (born 27 December 1963) is an Aboriginal Australian singer, musician and songwriter from Hermannsburg in Central Australia.
-As of 2013 he worked as a broadcaster on CAAMA Radio in Alice Springs.
+Warren Hedley Williams (born 27 December 1963) is an Aboriginal Australian singer, musician and songwriter from Ntaria in Central Australia.

+Williams has also worked in radio and as an actor and has run as an Australian Greens candidate in the 2010 and 2013 Federal elections.

 Early life

 Williams was born on 27 December 1963 in Hermannsburg, the son of country musician Gus Williams.
 He is an Arrernte man.

 He started playing guitar at the age of six with his father, and later went to school at a Lutheran college in Adelaide: Immanuel College in Novar Gardens.

 Music career

+Williams was included on a compilation CD released in 1999 to promote reconciliation in Australia.
+The album was titled Reconciliation: Stories of the Heart, Sounds of the Rock and included music, personal statements from celebrities, and excerpts from historical speeches and events.

 In 2007, he wrote the musical Magic Coolamon, which debuted as the first ever Central Australian Indigenous musical.

 Williams toured with John Williamson many times, including "Hillbilly Road" in 2008.

 In 2015, Williams invited long-time friend and award-winning Australian singer Shane Nicholson to visit his hometown of Hermannsburg (Ntaria) to help break his writer's block.
 Williams took him to sacred sites and shared Aboriginal Dreaming stories which inspired Nicholson's ARIA-nominated album Hell Breaks Loose, which features the track 'Hermannsburg'.

 In 2016, Williams teamed up with emerging artist Dani Young, writing and recording an album of traditional country duets in Nashville.
 The album, Desert Water was produced by Billy Yates, and features Jim Lauderdale.
 The album was released on 22 July 2016.
-The album debuted at #2 on the ARIA Country albums charts, and the first single "Two Ships" spent 6 weeks at #1 on Tamworth Country Radio.
+The album debuted at #2 on the ARIA Country albums charts, and the first single "Two Ships" spent six weeks at #1 on Tamworth Country Radio.